stennety/mywebsite/_posts/2024-07-20-covariance-matrix-confidence-intervals-lsqr.md

 but in general it can just be any vector valued function of $$\boldsymbol{p}$$.

-For this article we are interpreted in confidence intervals and confidence bands of the fit.
-These are statistical interpretations of the data, which forces us to take a statistical perspective on the least squares fitting process.
+For this article we are interested in statistical measures (such as estimated variance) of the best fit parameters.
+We are further interested in providing confidence bands of the best model.
+To understand how to calculate those, it is useful to take a probabilistic approach to least squares fitting.

-## A Bayesian Perspective
+# A Bayesian Perspective on Least Squares

 We'll now take a step back and quickly recap the fundamentals of least squares fitting from a Bayesian point of view.
-That will allow us to understand a couple of things about the probability densities involved in the process.
-Importantly, we will also understand what the weights are supposed to signify.
+That will allow us to understand a couple of things about the probability densities involved in the process and derive the desired properties.
+Crucially, we will also understand what the weights are supposed to signify.
 First, let's recap why we minimize the sum of squares in the first place.

-### The Sum of Squares

 To start, we assume that
 for each index $$j$$, the data is normally distributed around the expected value, which is given by the model $$f_j(\boldsymbol{p})$$.
-That means the conditional probability of observing value $$y_j$$, given the parameters
+Thus, the conditional probability of observing value $$y_j$$, given the parameters
 $$\boldsymbol{p}$$ is: